 Freesias have long been a popular flower in home gardens and florist shops, thanks to their intoxicating fragrance, gem-like colors, and long vase life.
 Adding to their appeal, freesias blossoms are long-lasting, both on the plant and in arrangements.
 When grown in full sun and moist but well-drained soil, these South African natives will produce bright, sweet-smelling blooms from late winter through spring.
-Often, freesia are grown for use as cut flowers; when gifted in bouquets, they may symbolize friendship, sweetness, innocence, purity, and trust.
+Often, freesia is grown for use as cut flowers; when gifted in bouquets, they may symbolize friendship, sweetness, innocence, purity, and trust.
 Here we’ll take you through everything you need to know about these beautiful blooms including freesia flower meaning and symbolism, their history and origins, the best gifting occasions, and how to grow and care for freesia flowers at home.

 - About The Freesia Flower

 - Suitable Gifting Occasions for Freesia Flowers

 - How to Grow and Care for Freesia Flowers

 Other cultivated plants in the Iridaceae family include the crocus, gladiolus, and iris.
 In fact, the term Iridaceae comes from the Greek iris or rainbow, a reference to the many colors found in this plant family.

 Types and Structure